What is Being Rational? Being a good critical thinker means being more rational.

 One Truth Value Principle.
 Every proposition has exactly one truth value.
 It is either true or false, but not both.
 So, the proposition, "The Earth is the third planet in orbit around the Sun," is true.
 It cannot be both true and false at the same time in the same way.
 "Bubonic plague is caused by demon possession," is false, not true, even though there were people in the 1300s who believed that it was true.
 The proposition itself has only one truth value.
 No proposition can have more than one truth value.

-Additionally, when we consider a pair of sentences for consistency, it could be that neither one of them is true.
+Furthermore, when we consider sets of propositions, it could be that neither one of them is true.
 Consistency and truth are different issues.
 So "aliens from Mutara all weigh more than 100 kilograms" and "Shreeek, an alien from Mutara, weighs 10 kilograms," are inconsistent, even though they are both fictions.

 1) The earth orbits around the Sun.